oroinc/documentation/user_guide/magento_channel_integration.rst

      - Configuration name.
 Used to refer to the configuration within the system (edit, assign, etc.)

    * - **SOAP WSDL URL***
-     - An http URL string to the WSDL of the SOAP-based service.
+     - A URL of the SOAP v.2 WSDL source.

    * - **SOAP API Key***